Linear syzygies on curves with prescribed gonality: Introduction

 The organisation of the paper is as follows: We first review some background on syzygies of curves in Section \ref{background}.
 In Section \ref{gonality}, we prove Theorem \ref{arb-gon}.
 We prove Theorem \ref{goneric} in Sections \ref{gonericity}, \ref{extending} and \ref{k3}.

 3pt

-{\bf Acknowledgments:} We thank Marian Aprodu, Christian Bopp, Michael Hoff for stimulating conversations related to this circle of ideas.
-We are indebted to Wouter Castryck who pointed out to us that an overoptimistic form of Conjecture \ref{secant-conj} cannot hold.
+{\bf Acknowledgments:} We thank Marian Aprodu, Wouter Castryck and Michael Hoff for stimulating conversations related to this circle of ideas.
+The second author thanks Christian Bopp for bringing Schreyer's conjecture and \cite{SSW} to his attention, as well as for discussions on the (virtual) Koszul divisor of \cite{bopp}.
 Above all, we are grateful to Frank-Olaf Schreyer for generously sharing with us his thoughts concerning his Conjecture \ref{schrconj1}.
 In particular, the idea of considering the Eagon-Northcott divisor $\mathcal{EN}$, important in the proof of Theorem \ref{goneric}, is due to him.
 This work was supported by the DFG Priority Program 1489 \emph{Algorithmische Methoden in Algebra, Geometrie und Zahlentheorie}.
+The second author was also partially supported by NSF grant DMS-1701245.